janaiscoding/weather-app/README.md

 <h3> Project details & Copyright Credits </h3>

-- This project is part of The Odin Project's [curriculum](https://www.theodinproject.com/lessons/node-path-javascript-todo-list)
 - During this project, I learned how to fetch and manipulate retrieved data from an API (used [Weather API](https://openweathermap.org/api) for this project)
 - Learned how to handle API errors
-- I worked with classes, async/await functions.
+- I worked with async/await functions, classes, objects and arrays.
-- Practiced more with CSS Grid & Flexbox.
+- Practiced more with Vanilla CSS Grid & Flexbox.
-- Other materials I used for this project: [Font Awesome Icons](https://fontawesome.com/).
+- All icons I have used are from [Font Awesome Icons](https://fontawesome.com/) and from [OpenWeather's Weather Conditions](https://openweathermap.org/weather-conditions)
+- This project is part of The Odin Project's [curriculum](https://www.theodinproject.com/lessons/node-path-javascript-weather-app).

 <h3> Future plans for this project </h3>